elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-a]

+## Adjustable Bar Ends

+The plan involves having bar ends that can be extended to adjust the **effective length** of each bar.

 The threaded rod length I needed was about a quarter of the rods I bought, so I made two pipe segments to help me measure.

 ![tower][tower-b1]